engineerdan/service1/docs/developer.md

 ## Automatically Push Updated Lambda Functions on Save

-When a developer is happy that.
+When a developer is happy that they have everything working in their own

 # Documentation